Winter Park Drive Complete Street Study

 But I don’t walk or ride my bike.
 How will this project affect me?

-What is the project timeline and how can I get involved?
+What was the project timeline and how was the public involved?

-Over the next 18-months (Spring 2021-Fall 2022) the City of Casselberry will be working to document existing conditions along the corridor, develop guiding principles to help in the refinement of roadway cross-section and intersection treatment alternatives, develop a set of project alternatives for public review and feedback, and develop a “preferred alternative” with strategies for phasing and funding.
-Some local funds have been programmed to start construction of improvements along the corridor within the next five years.
-The City has planned a mixture of virtual and in-person opportunities for the public to provide feedback and get involved.
-Check back to www.casselberry.org/go for updates on the project and associated events.
+The project began in early 2021 and concluded in early 2023.
+During this project, the City of Casselberry worked to document existing conditions along the corridor, develop guiding principles to help in the refinement of roadway cross-section and intersection treatment alternatives, develop a set of project alternatives for public review and feedback, and develop a “preferred alternative” with strategies for phasing and funding.
+Some local funds have been programmed to start design and construction of improvements along the corridor within the next five years.
+The City held a mixture of virtual and in-person opportunities for the public to provide feedback and get involved.
+Check back to www.casselberry.org/go for updates on implementation of the project.